census-instrumentation/opencensus-node/packages/opencensus-exporter-prometheus/README.md

 globalStats.registerExporter(exporter);
 ```

-Similarly for Typescript (Since the source is written in TypeScript):
+Similarly for TypeScript (Since the source is written in TypeScript):
 ```typescript
 import { PrometheusStatsExporter } from '@opencensus/exporter-prometheus';
 import { globalStats } from '@opencensus/core';